bitshares/bitshares-explorer-api/README.md

     tcp6       0      0 ::1:9200                :::*                    LISTEN
     elastic@oxarbitrage:~$

-#### Install a bitshares node with requirements.
+#### Install a BitShares node with requirements.

-This API backend connects to a bitshares `witness_node` to get data.
+This API backend connects to a BitShares `witness_node` to get data.
 This witness node must be configured with the following plugins:

 - `market_history`
 - `grouped_orders`